As a healthcare provider you play a critical role in the Deployment Health Assessment Process.

 eDHA Specific Information:

 Instructions for access to eDHA is obtained on the eDHA website.
-Per BUMEDINST 6100.9 of 21 July 2014, the MHA will be conducted concurrently and incorporated into the Pre-DHA (DD2795) and PDHRA (DD2900).
+Deployment Mental Health Assessment (DMHA) (DD Form 2978) is conducted concurrently and incorporated into the Pre-DHA (DD Form 2795) and PDHRA (DD Form 2900).
 Medical providers need to have the DoD required Mental Health Assessment (MHA) training in order to complete the DHAs .
 More information can be found on the eDHA web site's main page.